JeremiahKaren/35percent.github.io/skipton-house.md

 This is very gracious of L&R, but ignores the well-known requirement for 35% affordable housing, half of which should be social rented [(Core Strategy Policy 6)]( http://www.southwark.gov.uk/download/downloads/id/5823/adopted_core_strategy).
 This would give us about 150 affordable units, 75 of which would be social rented.

 Instead, L&R propose to make a payment of £16.8m in lieu of providing any affordable housing, so that their site will be left unsullied by anyone who cannot afford what they estimate will be an average £820k price tag for a new home.
 This represents a pitiful 2% of the estimated total development value of the completed development (£747m).
 The Council claims that the £16.8m in-lieu payment represents the equivalent of 20% affordable housing but hasn't explained its methodology behind this calculation.
-Were the Council to use its standard [£100k per habitable room tariff](http://crappistmartin.github.io/images/affordablehousingspg.pdf) for in-lieu payments, then 20% of the total 1366 habitable rooms proposed would amount to a payment of £27.3m - much more than the £16.8m claimed.
+Were the Council to use its standard [£100k per habitable room tariff](http://crappistmartin.github.io/images/affordablehousingspg.pdf) for in-lieu payments, then 20% of the total 1366 habitable rooms proposed would amount to a payment of £27.3m - much more than the £16.8m offered.

 ![](/img/skiptongdv.png)
 *Extract from [viability assessment](/img/skiptonhouseFVA.pdf) showing total development value*